legendarycode3/blockchain-development-documentary-guide/README.md

   # OTHER   IMPORTANT ADDITIONAL INFORMATIONS (ARE BELOW)

     ☑️ Smart Contract Languages & IDEs:  ---
-      1) Solidity: The primary language for writing smart contracts on Ethereum and  EVM compatible blockchain.
+      1) Solidity: The primary language for writing smart contracts on Ethereum and  EVM compatible blockchain. </br>
+	  Solidity is a high-level, object-oriented programming language designed for implementing

       2) Rust: Used for high-performance  blockchain platforms like Solana.